TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

         - Calculated cost basis / unrealised / capital gains values will overwrite normal calculated balances ... this is a MUTUALLY EXCLUSIVE option.
 When enabled, no other calculation type(s) will be included!
           ...... (no reminders, no other non-security/investment(cb incl. cash), no income / expense transactions)
         - There can in theory be future-dated cost basis / ur / capital gains.
-Let me know how this works out for you?!
         - Current Balance will derive the cost basis asof today.
         - asof-date Cleared Balance is ILLOGICAL, so uses the calculated asof-date Balance                 ** WARNING **